letsfixoss/intro-site/internal/apps/about/articles/hello-world.md

 As the demand for open-source solutions continues to soar, the financial support required to maintain and expand these projects often falls short.
 In response to this challenge, I propose a visionary solution: a flexible, user-driven, flat-rate subscription model.
 This model empowers individuals to choose the projects they want to support, pooling resources in a way that ensures the long-term vitality of OSS.

 ## User-Centric Fund Allocation
-At the core of our mission is a profound belief in the wisdom and autonomy of our users.
-I do not aim to be the arbiters of where your contributions should go; instead, I seek to put the power of choice firmly in your hands.
+At the core of our mission is a belief in the wisdom and autonomy of the users.
+I do not aim to be the arbiter of where your contributions should go; instead, I seek to put the power of choice firmly in your hands.

 Your subscription is not just a financial commitment; it is a statement of your priorities and values within the open-source community.
 You know best which OSS projects have touched your life, solved your problems, or inspired your work.